-“EM YOUNG – CIGARRETTE WITH YOUR MORNING BREAST MILK?”
-OET Reading
+“EM YOUNG – CIGARETTE WITH YOUR MORNING BREAST MILK?”
+OET READING

 TEXT A. US researchers have found altered sleep patterns among breastfeed infants of mothers who smoke.
 Julie Mannella from the Monell Chemical Senses Centre in Philadelphia recruited 15 breastfeeding mothers who smoked.
 Sleep and activity patters in their babies, which were aged between two and six months, were monitored on two occasions over a three-hour period after the children were fed.
 On both occasions they were allowed to smoke just before they fed their babies.
 The women were also asked to avoid caffeinated drinks during the study.